Skip to content

 • A high guarantee of accuracy.
 If they won’t guarantee at least a 99% accuracy rate, you don’t want to hire them.

 • They have turnaround times that work for you.
-While you likely won’t need or even want most files turned around in one or two days, it’s good to find an agency who can do so if you think you may ever need them to.
+While you likely won’t need or even want most files turned around in one or two days, it’s good to find an agency that can do so if you think you may ever need them.

 • They’re an American-based company.
-American companies have a tendency to follow stricter protocols when it comes to legal transcription and American clients.
+American companies tend to follow stricter protocols when it comes to legal transcription and working with American clients.
 They’re also typically only going to hire experts and native English speakers who know and understand legal terminology.
 Critical when you need 99% accuracy.

 • They have clear contracts and insurance.
 They should have insurance that protects both them and you, and clear contracts that detail the scope of the work and what’s expected from both parties.
 Do they have cyber liability and general liability insurance policies?

-• They’re established.
-Look for reviews, for testimonials, and for signs that they’ve been around for a while (like a long-standing business license).
-You don’t want to take a risk on a new agency who may not be able to live up to what they say they can deliver.
+They’re established.
+Look for reviews, testimonials, and signs that they’ve been around for a while (like a long-standing business license).
+You don’t want to take a risk on a new agency that may not be able to live up to what they say they can deliver.

 Types of Legal Transcription Offered